 Now is the time to remind you that we love our profession.
 Our advice, even warnings, were honest and necessary.
 We don’t want to discourage you, only those that cannot adapt to the demands of professional grooming.
 Thousands of groomers feel this way too.
 Pet grooming really is a dream profession.

 Every day we look forward to the joy we bring pet owners by miraculously making pets look their best.
-Adults smile and children giggle with every reunion when picking up their freshly groomed pets.
-The joy and appreciation of most clients is addictive.
-Most pet owners give immense appreciation for jobs well done including tips on top of service fees.
-Not many other trades can provide you with so much overt positive response on a daily basis, and while getting paid.
+Adults smile, and children giggle with every reunion when picking up their freshly groomed pets.
+The joy and appreciation of most clients are addictive.
+Most pet owners give immense appreciation for jobs well done, including tips on top of service fees.
+Not many other trades can provide you with so much overt positive response on a daily basis and while getting paid.

-In our experience many clients honored us as being part of their extended families.
+In our experience, many clients honored us as being part of their extended families.
 They knew we sincerely cared for them as clients, not customers.
-Our client services clearly displayed a respect for their patronage.
+Our client services clearly displayed respect for their patronage.
 We enjoyed serving people, not just pets.
-You may be surprised at how many groomers focus on pet services and not customer services, and that can be a big mistake if you plan to own a grooming business.
+You may be surprised at how many groomers focus on pet services, not customer services, and that can be a big mistake if you plan to own a grooming business.
 It’s the pet owners that pay you.
-If you take what has been said in this one paragraph very seriously and design a client relations like the Madson Client Relations Program™ in our book From Problems to Profits, you will understand why some grooming businesses are always busy.
+If you take what has been said in this paragraph very seriously and design client relations like the Madson Client Relations Program™ in our book From Problems to Profits, you will understand why some grooming businesses are always busy.

-They face ever growing demand from pet owners and with the popularity comes enough profitability to better maintain and equip their businesses.
-Look around, you may see rundown grooming businesses that haven’t been improved since they first opened.
-It’s the client services that drive that extra profitability for the most financially successful grooming businesses.
+They face ever-growing demand from pet owners, and with the popularity comes enough profitability to maintain better and equip their businesses.
+Look around; you may see rundown grooming businesses that haven’t improved since they opened.
+The client services drive that extra profitability for the most financially successful grooming businesses.
 It’s that simple.
 Is that you?

-Attending pet industry and grooming trade shows and competitions is an excellent way to help determine if you are fit for the demands of grooming.
+Attending the pet industry and grooming trade shows and competitions is an excellent way to help determine if you are fit for the demands of grooming.
 Trade shows and competitions are held regularly across the United States.
 You can meet groomers and talk shop.
-Watch exciting grooming competitions and pick-up new styling tips.
-Try to spend more than 1 day, and look for package deals that include educational seminars as well as general admission.
+Watch exciting grooming competitions and pick up new styling tips.
+Try to spend more than one day, and look for package deals that include educational seminars as well as general admission.
 Meander through rows of exhibitors discovering the latest products and equipment.
-If this excites you grooming may be right for you.
-Refer to the PetGroomer.com Calendar of Events here at this website.
+If this excites you, grooming may be right for you.
+Refer to the PetGroomer.com Calendar of Events here on this website.

-Does it bother you that you are likely to be working mostly with women?
+Does it bother you that you will likely work mostly with women?
 We’ve heard many female groomers complain about the lack of some masculine team members.
 You must decide for yourself.
 Overall female groomers outnumber male groomers by 10 to 1.
 There are more male pet bathers than male full-charge groomers.
 You may find males in management positions.